KingWilliamsGPT/dex-sentinel/readme.md

 ## License

 This project is licensed under the MIT License.
-See LICENSE for more details.
+See LICENSE for more details